RSS Racing: Collaboration with Viking Motorsports

 C. J. McLaughlin in the No. 38 car at Las Vegas Motor Speedway in 2024.

 On January 12, 2024, it was announced that C. J. McLaughlin would drive the No. 38 car part-time for the team.
 After failing to qualify in two of the first four races, McLaughlin was replaced by Matt DiBenedetto for at least five races.
 It was also revealed that the entry was being fielded by Viking Motorsports, owned by Don Sackett, CEO of SciAps Inc., in collaboration with RSS Racing.

-The crew chief, crew, and hauler are being supplied by RSS Racing, while the driver, car, and spotter are provided by Viking Motorsports.
-The entry is officially under RSS Racing, with sponsorship from Viking Motorsports, and the purse is shared between the two teams.
+The crew chief, crew, and hauler were supplied by RSS Racing, while the driver, car, and spotter were provided by Viking Motorsports.
+The entry was officially entered under the RSS Racing banner, with sponsorship from Viking Motorsports, and the purse was shared between the two teams.

 On December 13, 2024, Viking Motorsports announced their switch to Chevrolet as their new manufacturer, officially ending their partnership with RSS Racing.

+In 2026, the No. 38 car would make a return in the season-opener at Daytona with Patrick Emerling behind the wheel.

+Emerling would also drive the car at Talladega and Pocono.
+Logan Bearden would drive the No. 38 at Dover and Atlanta.
+J. J. Yeley would drive the No. 38 at Charlotte, Nashville, Chicagoland, Indianapolis, and Bristol night race.
+Ryan Sieg would drive the No. 38 at summer Daytona race, winning the race and giving RSS Racing their second victory in the series.
+Brad Perez would drive the No. 38 at second Darlington race.